nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
     <b>:information_source: Notes about the command format:</b>

-    - Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
+    - Words in `UPPER_CASE` are the parameters to be supplied by the user.
     e.g. in `add e/EXERCISE c/CALORIES`, `NAME` is a parameter which can be used as `add e/Push Up c/1000`.

-    - Items in square brackets are optional.<br>
+    - Items in square brackets are optional.
     e.g `e/EXERCISE c/CALORIES [at/DATE]` can be used as `e/Push Up c/1000 at/29-09-2020` or as `e/Push Up c/1000`.

-    - Items with `…`​ after them can be used multiple times including zero times.<br>
+    - Items with `…`​ after them can be used multiple times including zero times.
     e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/gym`, `t/school t/house` etc.

-    - Parameters can be in any order.<br>
+    - Parameters can be in any order.
     e.g. if the command specifies `e/EXERCISE c/CALORIES`, `c/CALORIES e/EXERCISE` is also acceptable.

 </div>